Film: Touch of Satan

 - Insane Equals Violent: The "great grandmother" of Melissa really has no reason for murdering other than this.

 - Ironic Echo Cut: At the start of the movie, a farmer being killed transitions to Melissa and her family laughing pleasantly.
 Presumably, inverting the trope was the intent.

 - Madwoman in the Attic: A literal example, nearly.
 Lucinda doesn't live in the attic, but she is a madwoman usually shut up in her room.

 - MalaproperGas Station Attendant: See, the way I got it figured, this job was done by one of them fromokaidal maniacs, and we ain't got none of them around here

 - May-December Romance: Melissa is 127 years old, while Jodie is still a young man.

 - Never Mess with Granny: By Jodie's math (which places Melissa at 127 years old), Lucinda may be the oldest woman alive, or indeed to ever live.
 She commits two murders over the course of the movie, and is implied to have killed several times before.

-- Real After All: A rather stupid example as the whole movie is spent making it out as if the family is just insanely religious and aren't able to realize that Lucinda is just mentally unstable.
-Then it's abruptly revealed that Melissa and Lucinda really are witches and the Devil gets involved out of nowhere as Melissa is being burned at the stake.
-Her sister turns out even worse, and takes her revenge on every person every opportunity she gets.
+- Real After All: The whole movie is spent making it out as if the family is just insanely religious and aren't able to realize that Lucinda is just mentally unstable.
+Then it's abruptly revealed that Melissa and Lucinda really are witches and the Devil gets involved out of nowhere as Lucinda is being burned at the stake.

 - Then Let Me Be Evil: Melissa and her sister are accused of being witches.
 In the process of burning them, Melissa's call is answered by Satan, and she becomes an actual witch who curses all the people who would burn her.